 Self-Help: There are many different ways to manage your emotional well-being.
 You will need to find what approaches work best for you, and you may benefit from a combination of approaches.
 Try doing things that make you feel relaxed and calm.
 These may be activities that you enjoyed before cancer, or they may be things you discovered during your cancer journey.

-- If depression or anxiety are a concern, discuss a referral with your oncologist or family doctor for counseling
+- If depression or anxiety are a concern, discuss a referral with your oncologist or family doctor for counselling

 - Attend your follow-up appointments and ask questions if you have any